Care partnering: Benefits and setting boundaries

-Caregiving can be complicated.
-Learn how those giving and receiving care need to compromise and set boundaries to achieve a healthy care partnering relationship.
+Taking care: Navigating the complexities of caregiving can be a daunting task for caregivers.
+Learn how those who receive and provide care need to strike a balance and establish boundaries to foster a healthy care partnering relationship.

 Finding my footing